Who Is Liable for a Drowning Death?

 A New London Wrongful Death Lawyer Can Help

 After an accident, you may think it is “common sense” that someone else’s negligence was the cause.
 But judges tend to demand more than common sense.
 An experienced Waterford-New London wrongful death attorney can help you gather the evidence you need to prove your loved one’s death was not a random accident, but the result of negligence.
-Contact Polito & Associates LLC today to schedule a consultation with one of our personal injury lawyers.
+Contact Polito & Harrington LLC today to schedule a consultation with one of our personal injury lawyers.